London Guards: Conversion to Foot Guards

-While most officers and soldiers wear the uniform of their regiments, three individuals; the Colonel, the Lieutenant Colonel and the Commanding Officer, wear a London Guards uniform, exhibiting the London Guards stars on the collar, and the buttons of all five regiments of foot guards on the front of the tunic and the cuffs.
+While most officers and soldiers wear the uniform of their regiments, three individuals—the Colonel, the Lieutenant Colonel, and the Commanding Officer can wear a London Guards uniform, featuring London Guards stars on the collar and buttons representing four Foot Guards regiments.

-On 9 July 2023, the 1st Battalion London Guards were presented with Colours by the Regimental Colonel HRH Prince Edward, the Duke of Edinburgh in a ceremony at Buckingham Palace.
+On 9 July 2023, the 1st Battalion London Guards were presented with Colours by the Regimental Colonel, Prince Edward, Duke of Edinburgh, in a ceremony at Buckingham Palace.